alexfernandez/alexfernandez.github.io/2017/origins-language.md

 At which point in time did this era start?
 Being so far back in time it is not easy to pinpoint.
-The advantage of group coordination would definitely have been greater when humans started to hunt in groups, which may have been
+The advantage of group coordination would definitely have been greater when hominins started to hunt in groups, which may have been
 [around two million years ago](http://www.nature.com/news/homo-erectus-footprints-hint-at-ancient-hunting-party-1.17346).
 But even such a simple language would also have been useful in foraging.
+An educated guess might thus be that a million years ago (i.e. during the reign of _Homo Erectus_) hominins could profer single consonants and combine them into simple sentences.

 ### The Syllabic Era

 At some point early humans must have learned to combine several sounds into one syllable.
-This great invention extends the range of possible words at least by an order of magnitude.
+This great advance extends the range of possible words at least by an order of magnitude.
 Considering the simplest structure of two consonants, the number of words would be the square of the number of consonants.

-At what point in history did this happen?
+A pair of 12 consonants would thus yield 144 combinations.

+Some kind of vowel must link the two consonants together, to mark syllable boundaries and to distinguish a syllable from two single consonants.
+It can be a schwa or a non-grammatical vowel.

 What brought forward this advance?
-Calling syllables an _invention_ may very well misleading: it is very likely that syllables require adaptations in the brain.
+Calling syllables an _invention_ may very well misleading: it is very likely that both proferring and parsing syllables require adaptations in the brain.

 The syllabic era is still alive and well in many languages.

+At what point in prehistory did this happen?
 The basic problem of a monosyllabic language is how to cram a large number of words into a single syllable.
 There are many possible variations, that can often be seen in modern use: